 Quarterly?
 Use the same response questions each quarter and track student progress.

 3. For each response, students should record the title of the text.
-For fiction, also have them identify the genre.
+Fiction, also have them identify the genre.
 For nonfiction, have them identify the source. (ex. newspaper article, website, book, etc.)